Taiwan Land Development Corporation

-Taiwan Land Development Co., Ltd., (Chinese: 台灣土地開發公司) commonly referred to as TLDC or Taikai, is a real estate land development enterprise in Taiwan.
+Taiwan Land Development Co., Ltd., (Chinese: 台灣土地開發股份有限公司) commonly referred to as TLDC or Taikai, is a real estate land development enterprise in Taiwan.

 History

 Founded in 1964, TLDC assisted Chiang Kai-shek's government in the development of 30 industrial zones and a number of commercial and residential areas.
 In 1999, TLDC stock was listed, and in 2008, TLDC's government holdings were released and re-elected as directors and supervisors, and Chiu Fu-sheng was elected Chairman.

 In September 2021, Chiu Fu-sheng's daughter Vicki Chiu, former director and president of TLDC, took over as chairwoman.
 And, her father became the president of the company.